Karin Mente, MD, MS

 Research Education Component

-Can you please tell me about your roll in the CADRC?
+Can you please tell me about your role in the CADRC?

 I am a trainee in the Research Education Component (REC) and a co-investigator in the Clinical Core.
 My role in the Clinical Core involves working fairly closely with the Outreach, Recruitment, and Engagement Core (OREC), which is directed by Martha Sajatovic.
 With both the Clinical Core and OREC we are trying to increase veteran involvement in dementia research, especially racially, ethnically, and geographically underrepresented veterans..